ut4utc/imageCache/README.md

 Can We Show Other Things Loading in the Progress Bar Besides Images?

 It is possible to show CSS and JavaScript in the progress bar using yepnope.js.
 It is a little bit more involved, but very doable (I have done it before), and I leave it as an exercise to the reader to do it.
 Post it below, and I’ll give you full geek-cred.
 If no one does it, I will probably take some time and publish an example in a few weeks, but I thought it would be neat to offer up a little challenge. :-)

-This JavaScript library is intended to make image caching as simple as possible.
-The syntax is:

-var s=["images/1.jpg", "images/2.jpg", "images/3.jpg"]; // or any array of image URLs
-imageCache.pushArray(s, loadImageEvent, loadAllEvent);

-loadImageEvent is a callback that fires everytime an image is loaded. loadAllEvents is a callback that fires when all images are loaded.

 More info can be found at http://www.useragentman.com/blog/?p=4329